cfpb/api/ccdb/index.md

 We don’t verify all the facts alleged in these complaints, but we take steps to confirm a commercial relationship between the consumer and the company.
 We may remove complaints if they don’t meet all of the publication criteria as defined in our
 <a class="icon-link icon-link__pdf icon-link__no-wrap" href="http://files.consumerfinance.gov/f/201303_cfpb_Final-Policy-Statement-Disclosure-of-Consumer-Complaint-Data.pdf">
     <span class="icon-link_text">policy statement</span>
 </a>.
-Data is generally refreshed nightly.
+Data is generally refreshed daily.
 Company level information should be considered in context of company size and/or market share.

 The Consumer Complaint Database contains complaints we’ve received about consumer financial products and services.
-In Spring 2017, we made some changes to how we present the products and services in response to feedback from consumers and stakeholders.
-The changes included streamlining and reorganizing how things were grouped, as well as making some plain language improvements.
-As a result, you’ll see both old and new values in the Database, depending on whether the complaint was submitted before or after these changes.
+In April 2017 we updated the form consumers use to submit complaints.
+The changes include reorganizing how products, sub-products, issues, and sub-issues are grouped and making some plain language improvements.

+The Consumer Complaint Database shows the consumer’s original product, sub-product, issue, and sub-issue selections consistent with the options available on the form at the time the consumer submitted the complaint.

 <ul class="list list__links">
   <li class="list_item">